When God Used a Donkey to Check a Prophet — Modern Paraphrase | nocap.bible

-When God Used a Donkey to Check a Prophet
+When God Used a Donkey to Check a Prophet.

-6 min read
+9 min read

 📢 Chapter 22 — The Prophet, the King, and the Donkey That Saw More Than Both of Them 🫏

-What happens next is one of the wildest stories in the entire Old Testament — a terrified king, a who should've known better, a divine roadblock, and a donkey who had more spiritual discernment than the man riding her.
+What happens next is one of the wildest stories in the entire Old Testament — a terrified king, a who should've known better, a divine roadblock, and a donkey who had more spiritual than the man riding her.
 Buckle up. 🫏

 Moab Is Shook 😰

-Balak pulled the elders of Midian aside:
+pulled the of aside:

 "This horde is going to devour everything around us the way an ox devours a field.
 There'll be nothing left."